 A day earlier, the city of Sarakib in Idlib was occupied by the Syrian Arab army.
 The remnants of the Khayyat Tahrir al-Sham militants defending the city (banned in the Russian Federation) were forced to retreat from the strategically important area.
 The successes of the Syrian government forces make us think about the further development of events in Idlib.
 It is possible that the SAA will still be able to oust the militants and take control of this area and the city.

 The events in Idlib are extremely worried in Turkey.
-On February 7, tanks and artillery of the Turkish ground troops were transferred to the border with Syria, and columns of Turkish special forces went to Idlib.
-Why else are Turkish special forces in Idlib needed, except for confronting the Syrian Arab army?
+February 7 to the border with Syria were transferred Tanks and artillery of the Turkish ground forces, and columns of special forces of Turkey went to Idlib itself.
+Why else do I need Turkish special forces in Idlib, except for confronting the Syrian Arab army?

 For Turkey, the loss of control over Idlib can be seen as a strategic loss.
 Bashar al-Assad is approaching to regain control of the country's territory, including its northern sections, which the Turkish leadership does not like at all.
 But what other prospects does Turkey have, given that Russia continues to support the Syrian Arab army?

 In Turkey itself, the position of Recep Erdogan raises more and more questions.
 So, it was sharply criticized by the leader of the largest opposition force - the Kemalist People's Republican Party of Turkey, Kemal Kılıçdaroлуlu.

 The government should abandon policies aimed at regime change in Syria, as well as cooperation with groups that threaten its territorial integrity,

 - Kylychdaroglu stressed.